cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 (i.e., the size of the array in bytes, divided by the size of one element) is always 256.

-In the locations pane, you'll also see warnings from a program called `clang-tidy`.
-It can also be run from the command-line (see `man clang-tidy` for details); try running
+We'll know look at warnings from a program called `clang-tidy`.
+It can be run from the command-line (see `man clang-tidy` for details); try running

 ```
 $ clang-tidy --checks='-clang-diagnostic-pointer-sign' --extra-arg="-DHAVE_CONFIG_H -I. -Wno-pointer-sign" dnstracer.c --
 ```

+(**NB**: This is a "quick and dirty" way of getting clang-tidy to run;
+better instructions will be provided in future weeks.)

 We need to give `clang-tidy` correct compilation arguments (like `-I.`), or it won't know where the `config.h` header is and will mis-report